Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Case Study

-New Jersey (NJ) Turnpike data were used to test the applicability of Fusion Line Graph Convolutional Networks (FL-GCNs) for Origin-Destination (O-D) prediction.
-Fig. \ref{fig:turnpike_map} shows the simplified map of NJ turnpike.
-The dataset provides the entrance and exit times for each vehicle.
-We used the entrance time to calculate O-D flows.
-The analysis period was from 6:15 A.M. to 9:45 A.M. with the length of departure interval being 15 minutes.
-We assumed that the link flows were counted at the entrance of each link.
-To calculate the link flows, we followed the method in \cite{ashok1996estimation} and assumed each vehicle had a constant speed $60$mph.
+New Jersey (NJ) Turnpike data were used to test the applicability of our model combining Line Graph Convolutional Networks and Kalman filter for Origin-Destination (O-D) prediction.
+Figure \ref{fig:turnpike_map} shows the simplified map of NJ turnpike.
+The dataset provides anonymized entrance and exit times of each vehicle, which can be used to calculate aggregated O-D flows.
+The analysis period is from 6:15 A.M. to 9:45 A.M. with the length of departure interval being 15 minutes.
+The link flows are calculated at the entrance of each link.
+We assume that each vehicle has a constant speed $60$ mph to calculate aggregated link flows \cite{ashok1996estimation}.
 This assumption is unrealistic in real scenarios.
 However, all we need is a set of consistent O-D and link flows to implement our approach.
 The issue of whether the constant speed consumption is reasonable is not directly relevant.
-Since there is only one route for each O-D pair in NJ Turnpike, the route choice effect is not considered.
+Since there is only one route for each O-D pair in the NJ Turnpike, the route choice effect is not considered.

-There are 26 interchanges in NJ Turnpike networks.
-The O-D table is the $(26 \ast 25)$ matrix.
-We assume the entrance of each link is equipped with traffic sensors.
-Since there are two directions in the turnpike, the number of link counts is $50$.
-We use O-D and link flows from February to May in 2013 to train the neural networks.
-Then we use O-D flows in June 2013 to evaluate our prediction performance.
+There are 26 interchanges in this network (Figure \ref{fig:turnpike_map}).
+The O-D table is thus a $(26 \times 25)$ matrix.
+We assume that the entrance of each link is equipped with traffic sensors.
+Since there are two directions, the number of links is $50$.
+We use aggregated O-D flows and link flows from February 01 to May 31 in 2013, e.g., data in 4 months, to train the neural networks.
+Then we use O-D flows in June 2013, e.g., data in 1 month, to evaluate our prediction performance.